TOU-HID/new/# Instruction for creating new page.md

 </Container>
 ```

+> **Note:** In this similiar way you can create any page in your website.
+Such as: you can copy "Board of director" page in 'about' folder and do the same operation on that file, then coustomize it

 ## **Step 3:** Adding the new page link to the menu

 You will find a folder named "data" in the "src" folder.
 Open it, and there is a "generel" folder in that "data" folder